 A chief marketing officer (CMO) is the person responsible for managing the marketing side of your company.
-This c-suite position ensures your company mission and vision is being accurately conveyed to the public.
+This C-suite position ensures your company mission and vision are being accurately conveyed to the public.
 They also keep the marketing strategy on track so your business continues to reach a larger audience.
 A successful CMO will ultimately have a big impact on your company’s revenue and overall profits.

 On paper, these roles seem like a great opportunity for an experienced marketing manager to come into an organization and drive results.
 More often than not, however, a CMO is hired only to discover the role is not as described.
 The disconnect between CMO expectations and role responsibilities is just one of the reasons why this position has one of the highest c-suit turnover rates.
 According to Forbes, the average tenure of a CMO is 44 months; that’s less than four years.
 Turnover isn’t good for any position but especially not at the c-suite level.